Multiparameter estimation for qubit states with collective measurements: a case study: Two-parameter estimation for qubit states

 \subsection{Joint-parameter estimation}

-For the state $\rhoN(\varepsilon,\varphi)$ in Eq.~(\ref{eq:rhoN}), from Eq.~(\ref{eq:SLDeps}) and Eq.~(\ref{eq:SLDphi}), one can readily verify that $\tr\{\rhoN(\thetavec)L_\varepsilon L_\varphi\}=\tr\{\rhoN(\thetavec)L_\varphi L_\varepsilon\}=0$.
-Hence, the multi-parameter QFI CRB of Eq.~(\ref{eq:HolevoCRB}) can be saturated, and moreover, the QFI matrix is diagonal, such that it is in principle possible to realize ``compatible" joint estimation for both parameters.
+First, from a quick observation where the state $\rhoN(\thetavec)$ (\ref{eq:rhoN}) and the two SLDs (\ref{eq:SLDeps}, \ref{eq:SLDphi}) are essentially all real in the same basis, we can immediately conclude that the weak commutativity condition holds.
+It then follows that the Holevo bound and the multi-parameter QFI CRB are equal, which dictate the first order convergence rate of the weighted trace of the covariance matrix as $N\rightarrow\infty$.
+Moreover, one can readily verify that we have $\tr\{\rhoN(\thetavec)L_\varepsilon L_\varphi\}=\tr\{\rhoN(\thetavec)L_\varphi L_\varepsilon\}=0$, and therefore the QFI matrix is diagonal, such that the two parameters are globally orthogonal and it is in principle possible to realize compatible joint estimation for them.
 That is, the optimal precisions in simultaneously estimating the two parameters in $\rhoN(\varepsilon,\varphi)$ are given by their respective QFI as in the single-parameter scenarios; see Eq.~(\ref{eq:QFIeps}) and Eq.~(\ref{eq:QFIphi}).

 Notice that, however, $L_\varepsilon L_\varphi \neq L_\varphi L_\varepsilon$, which means that the optimal local measurement bases for estimation of $\varepsilon$ and $\varphi$ actually do not commute.
 In fact, as $\hat{\upe}_{\boldsymbol{s}}\cdot\hat{\upe}_{\boldsymbol{s}'}=0$, they correspond to mutually unbiased bases \cite{Schwinger1960,Durt2010}---acquiring optimal information about one parameter as such completely erases information about the other, and therefore we could never obtain simultaneous estimation of both parameters with optimal precision by measuring the $N$ qubits separately.
 Therefore in order to attain still the multi-parameter QFI CRB, we must now consider collective or global measurements on the whole $N$-qubit ensemble instead.